Document ownership and NAIT Retention Policy

 2. Submit an official assessment

-An International Qualifications Assessment Services (IQAS) course-by-course assessment or a World Education Services (WES) course-by-course credential and authentication report are accepted in lieu of high school and/or post-secondary transcripts.
+An International Qualifications Assessment Services (IQAS) course-by-course assessment is accepted in lieu of high school and/or post-secondary transcripts.
+A World Education Services (WES) course-by-course Credential Assessment is accepted in lieu of post-secondary transcripts.

 5. Non-academic documents